gavinband/gavinband.github.io/_posts/2019-05-12-Me_versus_the_European_Genome_Phenome_Archive_part_three.md

 </DATASETS>
 ```

-Repeat the `<DATASET>` for as many datasets as you have.
+Repeat the `<DATASET>` for as many datasets* as you have.

+<small>* Given the presence of `<DATASET_TYPE>` in there, I was worried I wouldn't be able to
+include all my desired files in the same dataset.
+This worry seems to have been unfounded - I
+included a bunch of analysis specifying CRAM files, and and analysis specifying the VCF of
+microarray genotypes and the README file and two annotation files, and it seems to work.</small>

-Before writing this you need to know:
+Before writing the XML above you need to know:

 - the accession of all your analyses (from the submission step above)
 - and the accession of your data access policy.
 Here I ran into a couple of issues:

 ### Policy issues